Connect with others who understand.

 Wash skin gently with mild, fragrance-free cleansers.
 Avoid irritating antibacterial soaps or body washes.
 Adding emollients, such as bath oil or oatmeal, to the water can soothe raw, painful skin.
 The National Psoriasis Foundation publishes a list of approved personal care products that can also help reduce symptoms of guttate psoriasis.

-• Dead Sea salts — Use in bathwater to reduce redness and soothe scaly skin, followed by moisturizer.
+• Dead Sea salts — Use in bathwater to reduce discoloration and soothe scaly skin, followed by moisturizer.

-• Aloe vera — A 0.5 percent topical gel can cool itchy skin and relieve redness and scaly lesions.
+• Aloe vera — A 0.5 percent topical gel can cool itchy skin and relieve scaly lesions.

 • Apple cider vinegar — Apple cider vinegar may relieve itching for the rare instances when guttate psoriasis appears on the scalp.